xup60521/react-rock-paper-scissors-game/README.md

 };
 ```

-These states / functions are shared across different components, so we can benefit from extracting to a custom hook.

-Although I separate `useGame` and `pickContext` in this case, it’s totally fine to encapsulate game logics in the context.
+Although I separate `useGame` and `pickContext` in this case, it’s totally fine to write game logic in the context.

 ### Resources